sg31147/I-PseudoRelevanceFeedback/README.md

           - ./experiment/*

     **Web Application Demo**

     To see the web application in action, run notebook step 6 to view the final output.

 **Docker Alternative**

-If you are comfortable with Docker, you can use the provided Docker Compose file to pull and run our pre-built image with a single command:
+If you’re comfortable with Docker, you can use the included Docker Compose file to pull and run the pre-built image:

 ```
 docker compose up
 ```

 ![My Image Description](/files/retrieval/webapp.png)